sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/vedagaNitam/shrIdharAchAryaH/pATIgaNitam_TIkAsanAthIkRtam.md

-as also the fruit (i.e., interest), etc., as multiplied by the other time by their sum, and then multiply them by the mixed amount : then are obtained the capital etc. in their [respective order.](# "Cf. GT, p.
+as also the fruit (i.e., interest), etc., as multiplied by the other time by their sum, and then multiply them by the mixed amount : then are obtained the capital etc. in their respective order.[^516]

+This rule is similar to the previous one.

+[^516]: "Cf. GT, p.
 83, vs. 113; SiŚe; xiji.
-18;")

-This rule is similar to the previous one.
+18;"

     Ex.
 54. The rate of interest being 5 per cent per month, the commission of the surety (*bhâvyaka*) 1 per cent per month, the fee of the calculator (*vṛtti*) ½per cent per month, and the charges of the scribe ¼per cent per month, a certain sum amounts to 905 in a year.
-(Find the capital, the interest, and the shares of the surety, calculator, [and the scribe)](# "The same example occurs in GT, p.
-83, vs. 114.")
+(Find the capital, the interest, and the shares of the surety, calculator, and the scribe)[^517]

     Here argument = 100, time - 1 month, first fruit = 5, second fruit = 1, third fruit - ½, fourth fruit = ¼; amount = 905, and other time - 1 year, i.e., 12 months.

+[^517]: "The same example occurs in GT, p.
+83, vs. 114."

      Capital = argument X time X amount